ipopescu/docs/source/docs/casper/concepts/key-types.md

 # Understanding Key Types

-For the sake of user convenience and compatibility, we expect the delivery of hashes, keys and similar data in the form of a prefixed string when using the node.
+For user convenience and compatibility, we expect the delivery of hashes, keys, and similar data as a prefixed string when using the node.
 The following is a list of string representations used.

 ## Hash Explanations {#hash-explanations}